libclapp/clapp/doc/doc.md

 * regular arguments: are positional arguments that are either mandatory or optional.
 Note, that mandatory arguments must be registered before optional arguments.
 Otherwise, positional arguments can't be assigned uniquely.
 * variadic arguments: sometimes, it is required to give a variable number of arguments.
 In this case, variadic position argument types can be used.
 Similar to the optional arguments before, it is required to define all mandatory arguments before variadic arguments are registered.
 Also note, that optional arguments and variadic arguments can't be used together.
 In order to make sure, that the arguments can be parsed uniquely.

 As a default, all arguments are mandatory.
-If an argument is optional, the additional parameter `clapp::purpose_t::optional` must be given to the constructor.
+If an argument is optional, the additional parameter `clapp::parser::types::purpose_t::optional` must be given to the constructor.

 A complete colletion of supported arguments is available in [Complete collection of supported argument or option parameter types](#complete-collection-of-supported-argument-or-option-parameter-types).